Avila5301/ghost/README.md

 ## AWS EC2 Instructions:
+I'm assuming you have already launched your EC2 and are ready to proceed with the Ghost Install

 Start out by either SSH into your instance or use SSM to connect from the AWS EC2 console.

 Run the following cmds in terminal:

 1. `cd /tmp`

   * Either git clone the repo or create a new file with nano or vim and copy / paste the script into the file and save.

-I'll be using the copy and paste method for this walkthough.
+  * I'll be using git clone https://github.com/Avila5301/Ghost.git method for this walkthough.

-2. Create the new file with `sudo nano ghost_setup.sh`

-3. While in file, copy and paste the script into the editor, save and exit.
+2. Copy the repository `git clone https://github.com/Avila5301/Ghost.git` and `cd Ghost` into the Ghost directory.

-4. Run `sudo chmod +x ghost_setup.sh` to set execution permissions to the file
+3. Run `sudo chmod +x ghost_setup.sh` to set execution permissions to the file
-5. Run the script as sudo `sudo ./ghost_setup.sh` which will start the install process
+4. Run the script as sudo `sudo ./ghost_setup.sh` which will start the install process
-6. Walk through all the steps of the script:
+5. Walk through all the steps of the script:
    1. Select 1 and create a new user for ghost
    2. The script will now use the new user to complete the rest of the script
       * During the MySQL install, be sure to note the three cmd to copy and paste into mysql console